 #7 Reinbach waterfall

 There is a hiking trail in the park that can be finished in about 75 minutes, along which you can pass all the waterfalls.
-This in itself doesn’t sound like too much of a walk, but also keep in mind that you have to keep going uphill, with the end of the route 300 meters higher than the starting point.
+This doesn’t sound like too much of a walk, but also keep in mind that you have to keep going uphill, with the end of the route 300 meters higher than the starting point.

 - Address: Bad Winkel, 39032 Campo Tures, Autonomous Province of Bolzano, Italy